helios2003/dice/docs/src/content/docs/commands/GEOPOS.md

 2) 38.115556
 ```

-### Example 2: Fetching the latitude, longitude of a member not in the set
+### Fetching the latitude, longitude of a member not in the set

 ```bash
 127.0.0.1:7379> GEOPOS Sicily "Agrigento"